captainGeech42/synapse-sinkdb/README.md

 This package exposes two permissions:

 * `zw.sinkdb.user`: Intended for general analyst use, allows the invocation of `zw.sinkdb.lookup`
-* `zw.sinkdb.admin`: Intended for administrative/automation use, allows the invocation of `zw.sinkdb.import`
+* `zw.sinkdb.admin`: Intended for administrative/automation use, allows the invocation of `zw.sinkdb.import` and changing of global configuration items

 ## Tag Tree

-By default, this package creates a tag tree under `#rep.sinkdb`:
+By default, this package creates a tag tree under `#rep.sinkdb` (you can change the prefix globally with `zw.sinkdb.setup.tagprefix`):

 * `#rep.sinkdb.sinkhole`: The node is a sinkhole
 * `#rep.sinkdb.awareness`: The node is a part of a phishing awareness campaign